 As the first president in residence Sister M. Dorothy Browne (1963-1974) established the School of Social Work in 1966.
 Sister Dorothy was not a stranger to the campus in that she served as academic dean from 1946 to 1957 and guided a development program that saw the creation of the nursing program in 1953 and the graduate degree programs in 1954.
 Two excellent additions to the campus physical plant were completed during her tenure as president with the opening of the Monsignor William Barry Memorial Library in 1967 and the Wiegand Center in 1970.

 In 1974 Sister M. Trinita Flood assumed the presidency of the college, having served as a faculty member and administrator at Barry for eighteen years.
-During her presidency the College was reorganized into six instructional units, The School of Arts & Sciences, The School of Business, The School of Education, The Division of Nursing, The School of Social Work.
+During her presidency the College was reorganized into six instructional units, The School of Arts & Sciences, The School of Business, The School of Education, The College of Nursing and Health Sciences, The School of Social Work.
 The Continuing Education Department was established in 1974, became The School of Professional And Career Education in 1982, and serves over 2000 adult students through day and evening classes.

 The university became officially co-educational in 1975 with male students admitted to all majors and living on the campus for the first time.